-UCM Red & Black Scholarships, Non-Resident Scholar Awards and Second Generation Grants are awarded to qualifying incoming freshmen who are admitted to UCM by the December 1, 2013 priority consideration deadline as regularly-admitted freshmen.
+UCM Red & Black Scholarships, Non-Resident Scholar Awards and Second Generation Grants are awarded to qualifying incoming freshmen who are admitted to UCM by the December 1, 2015 priority consideration deadline as regularly-admitted freshmen (not on academic probation).
 These scholarships are limited in number.
-If scholarship funds are still available to award after December 1, 2013, qualifying students will be awarded on a first-come basis (based on date admitted to UCM) until the scholarship funds are depleted.
+If scholarship funds are still available to award after December 1, 2015, qualifying students will be awarded on a first-come basis (based on date admitted to UCM) until the scholarship funds are depleted.
 Recipients will be notified by mail at their home address.

-- To be considered for the Missouri Boys State/Girls State Scholarship, you must have successfully completed the June 2013 session of either Missouri Boys State or Missouri Girls State, be regularly-admitted to UCM, and submit the online scholarship application by April 1, 2014.
+- To be considered for the Missouri Boys State/Girls State Scholarship, you must have successfully completed the June 2015 session of either Missouri Boys State or Missouri Girls State, be regularly-admitted (not on academic probation) to UCM, and submit the online scholarship application by April 1, 2016.

 - UCM freshmen scholarship eligibility criteria is available by clicking here .